 Instructions

-Cook for 4 to 5 minutes.
-Then flip to the other side and cook for another 4 minutes.
-Cook until internal temperature reaches 165 degrees. *See note below*
+- Cook for 4 to 5 minutes.
+Then flip to the other side and cook for another 4 minutes until fully cooked.
+The internal temperature should reach 165 degrees when stuck into the center of the thickest portion.
+If you don't have one, look for the juices to run clear and no pink inside.

-That's it, all done!
-Remove to a plate and allow it to rest for about 5 minutes before serving.
+- Remove to a plate and allow it to rest for about 5 minutes before serving.
+Then, serve and enjoy!

 Notes